- About Us

 Elsewhere, including in Europe and off the Pacific coast of the US, other tests of pingers demonstrated their utility in deterring bycatch of small cetaceans, and their use is now mandated within these regions.
 Argentina, Australia, and New Zealand are among the other countries that have evaluated the efficacy of pingers with promising results.
 The research and development of this bycatch reduction method is still an active area of research, contributing important refinements and discoveries in acoustic deterrents for mitigating bycatch.

-In the Atlantic pelagic longline fishery, pilot whales (Globicephala spp.) commonly interact with fishery operations, and in the Pacific, false killer whales (Pseudorca crassidens) interact with the Hawaii-based pelagic longline fishery.
-Interactions between the whales and longlines occur because the mammals are attracted to the bait, the catch, or both.
+In the Atlantic pelagic longline fishery, pilot whales (Globicephala spp.) and Risso's dolphins (Grampus griseus) commonly interact with fishery operations, and in the Pacific, false-killer whales (Pseudorca crassidens) interact with the Hawaii-based pelagic longline fishery.
+Interactions between the odotocetes and longlines occur because the animals are attacted to the bait, the catch, and/or the discard.

-These whales can become hooked at the mouth or entangled in the line, and the former tends to result in more serious injuries.
-The goal of this research was to determine whether a "whale-safe" circle hook could be used as a gear modification to reduce the mammal bycatch, while retaining targeted catch.
-The idea of the weaker "whale-safe" hook is that a large marine mammal would have enough pulling strength to bend and straighten the hook allowing it to escape possible entanglement and death.
+These odotocetes can become hooked at the mouth or entangled in the line, and the former tends to result in more serious injuries.
+The goal of this research is to determine whether a "whale-safe" circle hook could be used as a gear modification to reduce bycatch and serious injury, while retaining target catch.
+A "whale-safe" hook is a weaker hook that a large mammal could pull, bend,and straighten, allowing it to escape possible entanglement - but the hook is still strong enough to retain the smaller fish that are targeted.

 Field research testing "whale-safe" fishing hooks in the North Carolina-based and Hawaii-based pelagic longline fisheries is ongoing.
 During the studies, one pilot whale and one false killer whale were observed caught and subsequently released when the hooks straightened out after a few minutes.
 There was also no significant decrease in the catch of any target species.